albertopirillo/albertopirillo/README.md

 ## Data Scientist | AI Engineer
 I am a Data Scientist in the Artificial Intelligence & Advanced Analytics division at Engineering Group, where I contribute to the development of the proprietary Large Language Model (LLM) EngGPT, together with the design and the deployment of custom-tailored ML, AI, and GenAI solutions for several important clients.

-Previously, I worked as a researcher at the Department of Electronics, Informatics, and Bioengineering (DEIB) at Politecnico di Milano.
-During this time, I authored two research papers on integer-only deep neural network architectures and privacy-preserving deep learning, which were submitted to top-level conferences and marked novel contributions to the scientific literature.

 - 🌍  I'm based in Milan, Italy
 - 🔭 I’m currently working on Large Language Models (LLMs)
 - 🌱 I’m currently learning Generative AI
 - 📫 Feel free to reach me out on [LinkedIn](https://www.linkedin.com/in/alberto-pirillo/)

 <a href="https://www.github.com/albertopirillo" target="_blank" rel="noreferrer">
     <img src="https://img.shields.io/github/followers/albertopirillo?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" />